dcradu/resite_ip/README.md

 ## Setup

-This module runs in any 3.x version of Python.
+This module runs in `Python 3.6`.
 The Python packages required to run this module are listed in the `requirements.yml` file included in the repository.
 Their installation can be easily achieved via the the following command that builds a separate environment for this module from the `yml` file: